parkghost/watchf/README.md

 Watchf(v0.3.2)
 -------

-*Watchf is a tool to watching directory for changes and execute command*
+*Watchf is a tool for watching directory changes and run commands*

 Installation
 -------